OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 Global data sent = 0 MB (all parties)
 ```

-As it get quite tedious to run both the compiler and the program each time a change is made, MP-SPDZ provide a script which can do this at once by using the following command
+As it gets quite tedious to run both the compiler and the program each time a change is made, MP-SPDZ provide a script which can do this at once by using the following command
 ```
 Scripts/compile-run.py mascot hello_world
 ```